 On July 1, 2021, Roche took over certain responsibilities associated with product sales to customers, pricing and distribution matters related to GAVRETO in the U.S. and became the principal for recording product sales to customers in the U.S. Collaboration loss sharing consists of our share of the losses incurred from sales of GAVRETO to customers in the U.S. under our collaboration for pralsetinib with Roche.
 For additional information, see Note 10, Collaboration and License Agreements, to our unaudited condensed consolidated financial statements.
-We expect collaboration loss sharing will fluctuate from quarter to quarter as a result of the timing and amount of GAVRETO sales.
+We anticipate variability in collaboration loss sharing from period to period as a result of the timing and amount of GAVRETO sales.